nathanawmk/blockchain-dlt-frankenstein-in-a-centralized-semi-centralized-environment/README.md

 # blockchain-dlt-frankenstein-in-a-centralized-semi-centralized-environment
-This paper puts forth the idea of a blockchain/distributed ledger technologies (DLT) as a "frankenstein" when applied in a centralized/semi-centralized environment.
-If blockchain/dlt does not disintermediate any entity, a frankstein is created instead.
+This paper puts forth the idea of a blockchain/distributed ledger technologies (DLT) "frankenstein" when applied in a centralized/semi-centralized environment.
+If blockchain/dlt does not disintermediate any entity, a frankstein is created in the environment instead.

 There are many attempts by financial intermediaries to experiment blockchain/distributed ledger technologies (DLT) in a centralized environment (e.g., financial market infrastructure).
 These experiments are doomed to fail for the following 3 reasons: